mrconter1/BenchmarkAggregator/README.md

 ## 🎯 Introduction

 The BenchmarkAggregator framework serves as a **central** hub, addressing the critical need for consistent model evaluation in the AI community.
-By providing comprehensive comparisons of Large Language Models (LLMs) across challenging, well-respected benchmarks in one unified location, it offers a holistic, fair, and scalable view of model performance.
+By providing comprehensive comparisons of Large Language Models (LLMs) across all challenging, well-respected benchmarks in one unified location, it offers a holistic, fair, and scalable view of model performance.
 Our approach balances depth of evaluation with resource constraints, ensuring fair comparisons while maintaining practicality and accessibility from a single, authoritative source.

 ## 📊 Model Performance Overview